Click the button below to learn more about camp BETA

 The Network brings together local health departments, area health centers, hospitals and others interested in improving the health of their communities.
-Members work together to support healthy communities in the lower fifteen counties in Illinois.
+Members work together to support healthy communities in the lower sixteen counties in Illinois.

 The Network has grown into a strong collaborative effort of community organizations successfully leveraging resources to improve health in the Illinois delta region.
 The success of the network is a direct result of the regional planning approach supported by active engagement of those representatives interested in improving the health of their communities.
 This collective effort is supported and facilitated by Southern Illinois Healthcare, a non-profit hospital system with the support of SIU School of Medicine.

 For more information, please click here: HSIDN Fact Sheet.

 SIH identifies regional health issues

 CARBONDALE (WSIL) -- On Wednesday May 1, Southern Illinois Healthcare presented its triennial Community Health Needs Assessment.

 The health care system teamed up with other locals leaders in the industry to . . . (read more)

 Rural Planning Workshop prepares rural communities to improve their built environment

 CARBONDALE — SIH, Jackson County Health Department, City of Carbondale and Active Transportation Alliance joined together to host a Rural Planning Workshop . . . (read more)